Connect with others who understand.

 • Smiling

-• Getting a strong gust of wind in the face
+• Getting a strong gust of wind in your face

 Results of a neurological exam and an MRI can help a doctor diagnose trigeminal neuralgia.
-Medications, injections, and/or surgery can help keep the condition under control.
+Medications, injections, and/or surgery may be treatment options.

 4. Lhermitte’s Sign

-Lhermitte’s sign, also called the barber chair phenomenon, is a shocklike sensation experienced by roughly 33 percent of people with MS, according to one study with 114 participants.
-Typically, the “shock” is felt down the back of the neck and spine and through the arms and legs.
-People with MS may experience Lhermitte’s sign after bending their chin toward their chest (as though getting the back of their hair cut) or during moments of stress or fatigue.
+Lhermitte’s sign is another type of nerve pain common in people with MS. Lhermitte’s sign causes a shock-like sensation that shoots down the back of the neck, spine, and into the arms and legs.
+People with MS may feel Lhermitte’s sign when they bend their chin toward their chest (like when getting a haircut on the back of their neck) or during stress or fatigue.

 What To Do About Eye Symptoms